GMC Savana Insurance Rates

 Rates are averaged for all GMC Savana models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The list below is a review of the data presented in the illustrations above.
+The following list is a brief recap of the concepts that were illustrated above.

 Rate Tables and Charts